 The Margaret Clark Morgan Foundation was founded in 2001 in Hudson, Ohio, as a private grantmaking foundation.
 Margaret Clark Morgan’s husband, Burton D. Morgan, provided the initial donation that established the foundation.

-Since our founding, we have steadfastly kept our sights on fulfilling the interests of our founder, a longtime Hudson resident, active community member and compassionate advocate of change.
+Since our founding, we have steadfastly kept our sights on fulfilling the interests of our founder and Chairman Emeritus, a longtime Hudson resident, active community member and compassionate advocate of change.
 Throughout the years, Peg has been both the compass and conscience of the foundation that bears her name, always guiding our thinking and challenging convention.

 Peg was born in Roanoke, Virginia, and grew up in Kent, Ohio.
 She was valedictorian of her class at Theodore Roosevelt High School in Kent.
 She began her college education at Kent State University but transferred to and then graduated from Miami (of Ohio) University.

 After graduation, Peg was hired as an executive secretary at the B.F.
 Goodrich Company in Akron, where she met her future husband, Burton D. Morgan.